Skip to Main ContentSkip to Footer

 What is the cost?

-We require a referral from your primary care physician for insurance to cover appointments.
+We require a referral from your child's primary care physician for insurance to cover appointments.
 If your insurance requires a co-payment, you will need to pay it for each physician or therapist seen.
-Most patients meet with multiple providers during the first visit.
+Most children meet with multiple providers during the first visit.
 If Vanderbilt is out of your insurance network, you will need an out-of-network referral.

 Will insurance cover my visit?

 Your child’s appointment with the Down Syndrome Clinic may be covered, depending on your insurance plan.
-It is important for us to receive the necessary referrals from your primary care doctor and authorizations from your insurance prior to your appointment.
+It is important for us to receive the necessary referrals from your primary care doctor and authorizations from your insurance before your appointment.
 We can help you with this process at the time your appointment is made.

 How long does an appointment last?

-Plan to be at the clinic for at least four hours if you are scheduled to meet with all the professionals available (pediatrician, cardiologist, genetic counselor, and therapists.).
+Plan to be at the clinic for at least four hours if you are scheduled to meet with all the professionals available (pediatrician, cardiologist, genetic counselor and therapists.).

 Related program